 An amputation is the partial or complete loss of a limb or digit.
 A finger amputation can result from an accidental injury, serious infection, or severe crush injury.

 Some traumatic amputations can be reattached using microvascular techniques, known as “replantation.”
 The best candidates for replantation of a digit are children and healthy, non-smoking, young adults who are willing to undergo prolonged rehabilitation and possibly secondary surgeries.
-These procedures are performed in several hospitals around the country which specialize in microvascular surgery.
+These procedures are performed in several major hospitals around the country which specialize in microvascular surgery.
 Digits which are crushed, contaminated, or badly damaged are not likely to function well after replantation.
 Therefore, many amputated fingers cannot be re-attached effectively.
 In any case, medical treatment should be sought immediately.

 What can I expect during my recovery?

 The fingers are critical for hand function.
 They are highly specialized parts of the body capable of a range between delicate and powerful tasks.
 The fingertip is responsible for providing a vast amount of sensory information to our brains.
 Therefore, it is not surprising that the recovery from a finger amputation can be difficult.
 Despite this fact, most patients with amputations return to their lives, finding different ways to adjust and adapt.

 After an amputation, pain, swelling, and hand stiffness can be problems at first, but gradually improve with time.
 Scar sensitivity is common and can be improved with scar massage and hand therapy.
 Some people report an increase in symptoms during cold weather.
 Many people report “phantom limb sensation” which is a feeling that an amputated digit is still there.
 Sometimes this sensation can be painful, and it is called “phantom limb pain.”
 Some medications are available for nerve-related (neuropathic) pain.